PostHog/posthog.com/contents/marketplace/guidelines.md

 ## Commercial terms

 * There is no cost to be listed.
-* PostHog aims for you to sell directly to other PostHog community members (we don't take or provide commission for simplicity's sake and to make things simpler to get started)
+* PostHog aims for you to sell directly to other PostHog community members.
+(We don't take or provide commission for simplicity's sake and to make things simpler to get started.)

 ## Reseller licenses